You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 You may also login to CDEWorld with your DentalAegis.com account.

-This course is designed to teach dental assistants how to fabricate provisional crowns or bridges.
+This course is designed to teach dental assistants how to fabricate provisional crowns or bridges using traditional provisional materials.
 The term provisional also can refer to an interim or temporary restoration.
-Learning the techniques, materials, and procedures should give the dental assistant a better understanding of what it takes to fabricate a provisional restoration.
+Learning the techniques, materials, and procedures should give the dental assistant a better understanding of what it takes to fabricate a provisional restoration that will make the patient happy.

 Laws and regulations concerning dental assistant duties vary from state to state.
 In many states fabricating and seating provisional crowns or bridges could be considered an expanded function and additional state approved education may be required.
-Always refer to the State Dental Practice Act before performing any of these functions.
+Always refer to the State Dental Practice Act before performing any of these functions and if you have questions about the functions, please refer to your state board of dentistry or board of dental examiners.

 Importance and Purpose